Stepping (African-American): History

 Stepping originated in the 1700s.
-Slaves would often play drums as form of entertainment and in order to keep their African traditions alive.
-Slaves discovered that by playing beats and hitting the drum in a certain way, it would often mimic a sound similar to human speech.
-Black slaves used drumming as a way to communicate with each other.
-It was used as way to communicate so white people couldn’t understand and detect.
+Enslaved people would often play drums as form of entertainment and in order to keep their African traditions alive.
+Enslaved people discovered that by playing beats and hitting the drum in a certain way, it would often mimic a sound similar to human speech.
+Black enslaved people used drumming as a way to communicate with each other.
+It was used to communicate in a way that white people could not understand and detect.

 Stepping gained its distinctive percussive style after the 1739 Stono Rebellion in South Carolina.
 There, 20 enslaved people organized a rebellion near the banks of Stono River, banging on drums as they marched down the streets.
 The noise attracted a larger crowd of enslaved people who joined the revolution, and also of white colonists who killed most of the rebels.
 In the aftermath, lawmakers outlawed drumming as well as the right to own one, in order to eliminate it as a source of communication between enslaved persons.
 Following the ban, the percussive dance form (known today as stepping) began to emerge as enslaved people replaced the drums with their bodies.

 In the early 1900s, the inception of black Greek organizations changed stepping into the style that many recognize today.
 NPHC fraternities and sororities had "Greek Sings," and this tradition gradually came to be used to celebrate initiations into the world of Greeks.
 The chapters would gather on campus and sing uplifting songs and cheers about their fraternity or sorority.
 In later years when the Greeks sung songs, they added movements such as walking in a circle and clapping hands.
 The sororities were singing songs up to the early eighties, and all of the sororities still have traditional songs that they sing today.
 Meanwhile, the fraternities began to add movement to their songs.
 In later years "Greek Sings" became "Greek Shows" which were a major event and still are to this day.
 The first official Greek Show was held at Howard University in 1976.
 Stepping has been popularized by National Pan-Hellenic Council member organizations who give tributes to their historical Greek letter organizations and also perform at local and national competitions.
 Stepping has become popular among the Greek organizations to show spirit and pride in their fraternity or sorority.